jochen-schweizer/microservice-chain-logger/README.md

 }
 ```
 ... you may want to move the `arguments` part to `production.json`,
-so that in production you get JSON
+so that you get JSON in production environment only.

 ### More examles